 They started growing a special variety of red corn and crafted that into their now-famous J. Henry & Sons Bourbon.

 I met Liz on the farm at the tasting room for J. Henry & Sons.
-I immediately knew that I was in for a treat after meeting Liz, and the day did not disappoint.
+After meeting Liz, I immediately knew I was in for a treat, and the day did not disappoint.

-The tasting room is in the converted farmhouse where her husband John was raised.
-We started out the day with some bourbon facts.
+The tasting room is in the converted farmhouse where her husband, Joe, was raised.
+We started the day with some bourbon facts.

-To be honest, I don’t think I’ve ever even tried bourbon.
+Honestly, I don’t think I’ve ever tried bourbon.
 But Liz put me at ease when she shared that she didn’t use to drink it either.

 We started our tour of J. Henry right where a FarmHer feels most at home, in the field.